diegonmarcos/graphic/C2_fdf/2_SRC/README.md

-# A) GRAPHICS ALGOS, FRAMEWORKS AND APIs
+# A) GRAPHICS RENDER ALGOS, FRAMEWORKS AND APIs:
+> From Vector-Based Wireframing to Polygon Filled to Textures|Light|Camera Controls

+> from Ortoghonal Projection to a Perspective Projection

 ## Rendering Algorithms
 <details>